 It’s not enough to just draw attention, though.
 You need to work your leads list.
 That involves making sure they understand what your game or your company are about and making them interested.
 A lot of your leads won’t be so good, so they’ll drop off at this point.
 Still, there are a number of ways to gain people’s interest.

-You can post pictures of your product.
-You can give people behind-the-scenes slices of life on social media.
-You can create useful guides for other creators on a blog.
-You can send everybody a custom message and ask them if they’d like to sign up for your mailing list.
+You can post pictures of your product, give people behind-the-scenes slices of life on social media, and create useful guides for other creators on a blog.
+You can even send everybody a custom message and ask them if they’d like to sign up for your mailing list.
 I’ve done a mix of all four of these and have found them to work out.

 There are a lot of examples I can give you here, but most of them go back to smart branding.
 There are three really big ones that I use that I’d like to share.